-Myriam Verreault’s Kuessipan is a captivating story about two teenage girl’s friendship on a Quebec Innu reserve.
+Myriam Verreault’s Kuessipan is a captivating story about two teenage girls’ friendship on a Quebec Innu reserve.
 Kuessipan is one of the best acquisition titles at TIFF19.
-Read our interview with director Verreault here.
+Read our interview with Kuessipan director Verreault here.
 We also named the film one of the 20 best films at TIFF19.

 Still seeking distribution in the US, UK, and Canada